 After you have that approximate measurement, it’s time to select the correct chemicals to adjust your pool’s pH level.

 Your swimming pool’s pH level should be between 7.2 and 7.8 (7.6 is the ideal upper limit, but 7.8 is okay).
 In my calculator below, you’ll select which action you need to take and input your current and desired pH level.

 If your pH level is too high, you need to add muriatic acid to lower the pH level.
 Dry acid is another option.
 You can check out my article on how to lower your pool pH level for more info on these steps.

 If your pH level is too low, you need to add soda ash or borax to bring it up.
 Again, I have a separate guide on raising pH level in your pool with more details.

 Using my calculator, you’ll select which chemical you want to use to get the desired outcome.
 Let’s get into it.

 Alright, you have everything you need now.
 Let’s input everything and find out how many chemicals you need to add.
 All of my calculator outcomes are measured in ounces (oz).

 And that’s it!
 Did you get what you needed?
-Keep in mind that altering the pH level in your pool will also change the total alkalinity.
+Keep in mind that altering the pH level in your pool will also change the total alkalinity (you can read more about their relationship in my pH vs. total alkalinity research).
 My calculator assumes that you have zero borate in your pool and a total alkalinity level of 100.